Teetwal

-Teetwal (also spelt Tithwal) is a small border-village in Jammu and Kashmir, India.
-It is situated on the banks of the Kishanganga River in Kupwara district, 82 km from the district headquarters of Kupwara and close to the Line of Control with Pakistani-administered Kashmir.
+Teetwal (also spelled Tithwal) is a small border village in Jammu and Kashmir, India.
+It is situated on the banks of the Kishanganga River in Kupwara district, 82 km from the district headquarters and close to the Line of Control with Pakistani-administered Kashmir, bordering the village of Chilehana.
 Teetwal is connected to the rest of India via Tangdhar.
+Not to be confused with Teetwals, a sub-section of the Swati tribe living near Kashmir in Balakot.

 History

+In June 1847 Patrick Alexander Vans Agnew, who was en route to Gilgit, stopped at Teetwal.
+There he was met by Rajah Shere Ahmad Khan of Karnah, Khan was concerned about the rival claims of Moizoodeen Khan, Agnew described the meeting as follows: "Had a conversation with Rajah Shere Ahmed Khan.
+He is in reality tolerably hopeful, but pretends great fear and uncertainty lest Moizoodeen Khan’s offers should prevail at Court.
+Told him his failing to come in to Lieutenant Lumsden or me prevented his having any claim to be heard by me.
+Recommended him to give up Moizoodeen’s property to the Maharajah, and send a Vakeel to Court."

-Prior to 1947 Partition of India, Teetwal used to be a commercial hub.
+Prior to the 1947 Partition of India, Teetwal used to be a commercial hub.